 Time to hit the phones!
-Getting a prospect allows you to create a meaningful connection between you and your potential customer while you increase their awareness of your product or service.
+Phone calls with prospects allow you to create a meaningful connection between you and your potential customer while you increase their awareness of your product or service.

-This is why SalesLoft allows you to make calls directly in our platform.
+SalesLoft’s dialer allows you to make calls directly from our platform.
 Seamlessly work through a series of phone calls, record them for training purposes, and log all of your information from one substantial dialer.

 In this article you will learn how to place calls with the SalesLoft Dialer and the additional features the dialer offers, including:

 - Make a Call Using Pass Through

 SalesLoft partners with Twilio, a cloud based communications platform, to provide our robust dialer.
 Twilio uses VoIP (Voice-over IP) to make calls.
 This means that any calls made occur over your network, so your calls will be completed from your computer and you no longer need to use your desk phone.

 You have two options for making calls with the SalesLoft dialer:

 - VoIP: Twilio dialer provider.
 Relies heavily on your network provider.
 You will need to set up QoS and follow twilios best practice guidelines.

 - Pass through: Dialer method that allows the first “leg” of the call to use VoIP to call your cell or desk line (carrier provider).
 The second “leg” of the call will use your carrier provider (i.e. AT&T, Verizon).
 Since pass through uses your carrier provider, you don’t need to rely on VoIP/you network.